24 Amazing Literature Facts for Christmas

 2. The earliest use of the specific phrase ‘Christmas-card’ recorded by the Oxford English Dictionary is in an 1883 work by an art critic.
 John Ruskin (the man who also coined the phrase ‘pathetic fallacy’) is the art critic in question.
 The phrase appears in a work by Ruskin called Fors Clavigera, a series of letters which Ruskin addressed to British workers during the 1870s advancing Ruskin’s own ideas of moral and social improvement.
 (The sentence which contains the phrase runs: ‘There is a Christmas card, with a picture of English “nativity” for you.’)
 For more on this, read the post here.

 3. T. S. Eliot’s poem ‘Journey of the Magi’ was originally commissioned to be included in a Christmas card (or pamphlet).
 Eliot wrote the poem – about the Magi’s journey to visit the infant Christ – at the request of his publisher, Faber and Faber, who wanted a poem to go inside a series of shilling greeting-cards.
 How did he come to write the poem?
-Unlike many of his poems, Eliot wrote ‘Journey of the Magi’ quickly.
-Very quickly.
+Unlike many of his poems, Eliot supposedly wrote ‘Journey of the Magi’ quickly.
+Very quickly, if his own account is to be believed.
 ‘I had been thinking about it in church,’ Eliot told his second wife, Valerie, years later, ‘and when I got home I opened a half-bottle of Booth’s Gin, poured myself a drink, and began to write.
 By lunchtime, the poem, and the half-bottle of gin, were both finished.’
 You can read the full post here.

 4. Jean-Paul Sartre’s first ever play was a nativity play, performed at Christmas 1940 by his fellow prisoners of war.
 The play was called Bariona ou le fils du tonerre (or ‘Baronia, or The Son of Thunder’) and was performed at Stalag XII at Trier in Germany, where Sartre was himself a prisoner during WWII.
 For more on this, read the post here.